tcherrie/Hiped/README.md

 ## Quickstart

 Start by running the example files in the folder "examples".
-If your Matlab version supports it, you can run the LiveScripts (in "examples/notebooks"), or traditional .m files (in "examples/mfiles"), in the alphabetical order.
+If your Matlab version supports it, you can run the LiveScripts (in "examples/notebooks"), or traditional .m files (in "examples/mfiles"), in alphabetical order.

 **NB** : The code has been tested with success on Matlab R2023a.